 Neil has particular interest and expertise in the management and conduct of cross-border patent litigation and has an established reputation in the pharma and medical device fields.

 Neil is a partner in the intellectual property group based in London.
 He joined the firm in 1986 and became a partner in 1996.

 His practice is focused on patent, trademark, copyright, design and trade secret litigation.
 It also encompasses such associated matters as regulatory data exclusivity, supplementary protection certificates, labelling and advertising as well as domain name disputes, brand management and anti-counterfeiting.

 Neil speaks regularly at IP conferences and contributes to the leading IP journals on many aspects of IP law and litigation as well as being the editor of International Intellectual Property Litigation (published by Butterworths).

-This biography is an extract from The International Who's Who of Life Sciences Lawyers which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Life Sciences which can be purchased from our Shop.